Designing For & With

 effective conversation tracking and archival mechanisms for meeting-related topics.

-From Co-Design Sessions, participants also noted their contribution via Zoom chats are often overlooked by meeting note taker.
+These insights are also supported by our Co-Design Sessions, where participants also noted their contribution via Zoom chats are often overlooked by meeting note taker.

 “I don't like Zoom Chat because the meeting notes taker often overlooks it.
 It makes me feel like I'm at a disadvantage.”